kevinvandenbreemen/video-game-user/README.md

 ## How Can I place the Screen View to a specific location in a TileBasedGameWorld / Level?
 You can use the LevelRenderingInteractor.
 Call ```moveCameraTo(10, 233)``` for example on it

+## I want to make a screen similar to the SNES.
+How many tiles should I do?
+What about raw pixels?
+The SNES had a resolution of 256x224.
+If you want to make a screen that is 256x224 pixels, you can use a tile size of 8x8.
+This means you will have 32x28 tiles on the screen.